 Both face-to-face and online learning have their benefits and weaknesses.
 The goal of hybrid learning is to combine the two formats to create a singular learning experience without any weak spots.
 The benefits of hybrid learning are:

-Many schools transition to hybrid learning for flexibility: a flexible learning schedule, flexibility in teaching modes, flexibility in how students engage with their learning materials, and flexibility in collaboration and communication between peers and their instructor.
-For students who aren't able to attend classes in-person, the hybrid learning environment allows them to learn remotely from home.
+Many schools transition to hybrid learning for flexibility: a flexible learning schedule, flexibility in teaching modes, flexibility in how students engage with their learning materials, and flexibility in collaboration and communication between peers and instructors.
+For students who can't attend classes in-person, the hybrid learning environment allows them to learn remotely from home.

 Few learning experiences match the immediacy and intimacy of in-person academic discussions.
 The face-to-face aspect of hybrid learning benefits from the opportunity for real-time engagement between peers.

 This time is best used for synchronous group work, presentations with a Q&A portion, and deep conversations.
-Take advantage of the in-person time you have together to form meaningful, academic relationships, and then take those relationships online.
+Take advantage of your in-person time together to form meaningful academic relationships, then take those online.

 Online learning comes with many freedoms.
 Those students who excel at self-management and independent learning will thrive under these freedoms: the freedom to learn from the location of their choosing, the freedom to revisit materials any number of times at any pace, and the freedom to develop an in-depth asynchronous discourse with your peers.

-Just like when you attend a meeting that you know could have been an email, it can be frustrating to attend an in-person class where all the students are doing individual virtual work.
-When planning your syllabus and scheduling which classes will take place online and which are face-to-face, take into account what resources you will need for each lesson and plan accordingly, optimizing the use of resources.
+Just like attending a meeting that you know could have been an email, attending an in-person class where all the students are doing individual virtual work can be frustrating.
+When planning your syllabus and scheduling which classes will take place online and which are face-to-face, consider what resources you will need for each lesson and plan accordingly, optimizing the use of resources.

-Hybrid learning models come in many different forms, depending on the content and instructor's expectations for the course.
-The above example highlights one way to combine virtual and in-person learning, which was created by the Christensen Institute.
+Hybrid learning models come in many forms, depending on the content and instructor's expectations for the course.
+The above example highlights one way to combine virtual and in-person learning, created by the Christensen Institute.

 Source: Christensen Institute

-When structuring your new hybrid course, be sure to give yourself ample time to plan your materials and activities.
-The focus of planning a hybrid class is to make sure that each assignment is done in the correct format, as opposed to a strictly in-person or online class where you know the medium of each assignment.
+When structuring your new hybrid course, give yourself ample time to plan your materials and activities.
+The focus of planning a hybrid class is to ensure that each assignment is done in the correct format, as opposed to a strictly in-person or online class where you know the medium of each assignment.

 Determine these goals and their corresponding assessment, and work backward to structure the rest of your course.
 This backtracking from the end of the semester to your very first session will ensure that all of your assignments and materials serve your course directly.

-Now that you've determined the goals of your course, and how your students will be assessed, you'll need to map out how they'll navigate your class.
-Create a chart, table, timeline, or another visual tool to outline your course modules, and their respective activities and resources, in chronological order.
+Now that you've determined the goals of your course and how your students will be assessed, you'll need to map out how they'll navigate your class.
+Create a chart, table, timeline, or another visual tool to outline your course modules and their respective activities and resources chronologically.
 By mapping your course visually, it will be easier for you to spot any course holes or underdeveloped activities.

 Now that you've determined what your course will look like, it's time to factor in the hybrid element.
 Your face-to-face class time should be reserved for activities that require activities such as:

 Pro tip: Remember that synchronous, face-to-face time can happen in-person, or virtually.
-If some students are in the classroom, while others are learning from home, you can use video conferencing tools to connect with one another.
+If some students are in the classroom while others are learning from home, you can use video conferencing tools to connect.

-You'll notice that one main element of your hybrid course not mentioned in the face-to-face section is the deliverance of information.
-While in-person time is reserved for synchronous and group discussions, the majority of personal assignments will be done virtually.
+One central element of your hybrid course that is not mentioned in the face-to-face section is the deliverance of information.
+While in-person time is reserved for synchronous and group discussions, most personal assignments will be done virtually.
 Additionally, the other activities that make up the online portion of your hybrid class can include:

-Once you've mapped out the modules in your course, you'll need to create and source the content that will be used by your students.
-This is the time for you to create assignments, find all reading materials, source your video content, and finalize your syllabus.
+Once you've mapped out the modules in your course, you'll need to create and source the content that your students will use.
+This is the time to create assignments, find all reading materials, source your video content, and finalize your syllabus.

 If your school has experience with hybrid classes, adapting archived resources and tailoring them to fit your class structure is a great place to start.
 Additionally, resources can be found on flagship education websites and managing discussion forums.